neomidio/agent-openai-banking-assistant-csharp/README.md

 ![HLA](docs/assets/HLA.png)
 The personal banking assistant is designed as a [vertical multi-agent system](./docs/multi-agents/introduction.md), with each agent specializing in a specific functional domain (e.g., account management, transaction history, payments).
 The architecture consists of the following key components:

 - **Copilot Assistant Copilot App (Microservice)**: Serves as the central hub for processing user requests.
-It's a spring boot application implementing a vertical multi-agent architectures using Java Semantic Kernel to create Agents equipped with tools. in Java the Agent Router to understand user intent from chat interactions and routes the request to the appropriate domain-specific agent.
+It's a spring boot application implementing a vertical multi-agent architectures using .NET Semantic Kernel to create Agents equipped with tools.
+The Agent Router is used to understand user intent from chat interactions and routes the request to the appropriate domain-specific agent.
     - **Agent Router**: Acts as a user proxy, interpreting user intent based on chat inputs and directing the request to the specific domain agent.
 This component ensures that user queries are efficiently handled by the relevant agent.
 It uses **IntentExtractor** tool backed by GPT4 model to extract the user intent in a json format.
 If intent is 'None' clarifying questions are provided.

     - **Account Agent**: Specializes in handling tasks related to banking account information, credit balance, and registered payment methods.
 It leverages specific Account service APIs to fetch and manage account-related data.
 Semantic Kernel HTTP plugin is used to create a tool definition from the rest api yaml contract (Open API specification) and automatically call the HTTP endpoint with input parameters extracted by gpt4 model from the chat conversation.